Dung Beetles Life and Value

-No one is saying whether dung beetles have a sense of smell or not?
+Do dung beetles have a sense of smell or not?
 There is a form of olfactory discrimination or identification but science has not fully or conclusively idendtified in what maner these senses work.
 But suffice to say, although science has identified there are 64 chemical compounds emited from dung, they can identify what they are looking for, from some distance away.
-As for direction; they definitely have a sense of direction and in fact a very good one, so don’t be surprised when it looks like it doesn’t know where it’s going, because it does.
-Dung beetles can also find a dung pile in a matter of minutes as well as consume it in less than a day.
-To aid them with transport to the pile is that they can fly, except for the endangered flightless dung beetle – at the bottom last pic.
+As for direction; they definitely have a sense of direction and a very good one at that.
+Don’t be surprised when it looks like one doesn’t know where it’s going, because it does.
+Dung beetles can also find a dung pile in a matter of minutes and consume it in less than a day.
+To aid them with transport to the pile, they fly.
+The exception being the endangered flightless dung beetle – at the bottom last pic.
 It has to run for it’s life or dung pile as one could put it.

 There Are Four Types Of Dung Beetle.

 Ball rolling dung beetles are called telecoprids (ball rollers).
-Two rolling a ball means that ball is going to be a food ball, or a nuptial ball where they mate and eat the ball together.
+Two rolling a ball means that ball is going to be a food ball, or a nuptial ball, where they mate and eat the ball together.
 Then you get the brood ball, upon which the female lays a single egg.
-This ball is then buried and left for the young to pupate, eat out the contents and a hole in the ball when ready to hatch.
+This ball is then buried and left for the young to pupate, eat out the contents and make a hole in the ball when ready to hatch.
 Now you can understand how so many balls can be made in one season.

 There are three other types of dung beetle.
-They are the endocoprids or ‘dwellers’ who live in the dung, mating, eating and hatching in situ.
-Also the paracoprids or ‘tunnelers’ bury the dung beneath the pile for the young to feed on and hatch underground under the pile.
-The following group are the cleptocoprids who in good old parasite fashion, steal the telecoprids (ball rollers) balls from them and use those to breed their own young in.
+They are the endocoprids or ‘dwellers’ who live in the dung, mating, eating and hatching in-situ.
+Also the paracoprids or ‘tunnelers’ bury the dung beneath the pile for the young to feed on and hatch underground, under the pile.
+The following group are the cleptocoprids who, in good old parasite fashion, steal the telecoprids (ball rollers) balls and use those to breed their own young in.

-You might like to know there is a preferred dung of choice and 72% of dung beetles prefer herbivore dung.
+You might like to know there is a preferred dung of choice!
+Fully 72% of dung beetles prefer herbivore dung.